6 Things You Need to Consider Before Coating Your Concrete Floor

 - Are there clear height differences on the floor?

-- Are there some expansion joints in the slab?
+- Are there expansion joints in the slab?

 - Does moisture or any other liquid seep through the concrete?